ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Once the raw files are obtained, the data must be converted to `csv` format.
 There are several ways this can be done, depending on the manufacturer.

-For Innovasea
+**For Innovasea**
 - VUE
     - Open a new `database`
-    - Import all the `VRL` files
+    - Import all the `VRL` files provided
-    - Select `export detections` and choose the location you want to save the files
+    - Select `export detections` and choose the location you want to save the file
-    - Select `export events` and choose the location you want to save the files
+    - Select `export events` and choose the location you want to save the file
 - Fathom Connect App
-    - choose "export data"
+    - Choose "export data"
-    - select the relevant files and import into the Fathom Connect application
+    - Select the relevant files and import into the Fathom Connect application
-    - export all data types, and choose the location you want to save the files
+    - Export **all data types**, and choose the location you want to save the files
-- `convert - Fathom (vdat) Export - VRL to CSV` Nodebook
+- `convert - Fathom (vdat) Export - VRL to CSV` Nodebook <a name="convertToCSV"></a>
-    - this will use the `vdat.exe` executable to export from VRL/VDAT to CSV
+    - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV
-    - select the folder containing the relevant files and the location you'd like the CSVs saved
-    - run the cells to `convert`
+    - Instructions for this Nodebook are below

-For Thelma Biotel
+**For Thelma Biotel**
-- use the `ComPort` software to open the `.tbdb` file and export as CSV
+- Use the `ComPort` software to open the `.tbdb` file and export as CSV

-For Lotek
+**For Lotek**
-- exporting to CSV is more complicated, please reach out to OTN for specific steps
+- Exporting to CSV is more complicated, please reach out to OTN for specific steps

-Other manufacturers: contact OTN staff.
+For **all other manufacturers**, contact OTN staff.

 # detections - 1 - load csv detections

 Detections-1 loads CSV detections files into a new database table.
-If detections were exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` notebook, the `events` records will also be loaded at this stage.
+If detections were exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` notebook, the receiver events records will also be loaded at this stage.
 This is because these applications combine the detections and events data in one CSV file.

 ### Import cells and Database Connections

 As in all Nodebooks, run the import cell to get the packages and functions needed throughout the notebook.
 This cell can be run without any edits.